 What is the Rural Fire Service?

-There is no urban fire service coverage in rural, semi-rural and some urban fringe areas of Queensland.
-The Rural Fire Service (RFS) is the volunteer side of the Queensland Fire and Emergency Services (QFES), and provides fire services to 93% of Queensland.
-The RFS is made up of approximately 33,000 volunteers, including 2400 Fire Wardens, who make up approximately 1400 rural fire brigades.
+There is no fire and rescue service coverage in rural, semi-rural and some urban fringe areas of Queensland.
+The Rural Fire Service (RFS) is the volunteer side of Queensland Fire and Emergency Services (QFES), and provides fire services to 93 percent of Queensland.
+The RFS is made up of approximately 32,000 volunteers, including 2400 Fire Wardens, who make up approximately 1400 rural fire brigades.

 Although there is a general perception that the main role of RFS volunteers is active firefighting, there is much more to being a member of a Rural Fire Brigade.

 What services do rural fire brigades provide to communities?

 Members of the RFS and your local rural fire brigade provide a range of services to help keep Queensland communities safe.